uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 **Here is a summary of the COSSA report:**

-On March 21 and 22, the National Academies\' Board on Behavioral, Cognitive, and Sensory Sciences (BBCSS) held a workshop on the
-\"Proposed Revisions to the Common Rule in Relation to the Behavioral and Social Sciences.\" In 2011, the Department of Health and Human Services proposed changes to the Common Rule, the regulations governing the protection of human subjects in research, in an Advanced Notice of Proposed Rulemaking (ANPRM).
+On March 21 and 22, the National Academies' Board on Behavioral, Cognitive, and Sensory Sciences (BBCSS) held a workshop on the "Proposed Revisions to the Common Rule in Relation to the Behavioral and Social Sciences."
+In 2011, the Department of Health and Human Services proposed changes to the Common Rule, the regulations governing the protection of human subjects in research, in an Advanced Notice of Proposed Rulemaking (ANPRM).
 (For more information, see [Update, January